 OVERVIEW: The Gorter Family Foundation primarily directs its efforts to the needs of Lake County, Illinois in the Greater Chicago area, with an eye towards education and youth.

-FUNDING AREAS: Education, Youth, Human Services
+FUNDING AREAS: Education, youth, human services

-One of the foundation's priorities is to provide comprehensive support to Lake County organizations to better enable them to grow and meet their strategic goals.
+The foundation engages in several initiatives, including North Chicago Community Partners (NCCP), for which the foundation provided seed capital funds.
+NCCP works in conjunction with some 50 organizations to provide "after school enrichment activities, lunchtime tutoring and mentoring programs, family engagement and education opportunities, Saturday programs."
+One of the foundation's big priorities is to provide comprehensive support to Lake County organizations to better enable them to grow and meet their strategic goals.
 This is often accomplished through a venture philanthropy model, often providing a multi-year grant.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)